stats

 Returns:

-The probability of getting exactly 's' successes in trials.
+The probability of getting exactly k successes in n trials with probability p of success

 Type